nixlim/CV-1/README.md

 - Completed two Bachelor of Health Science degrees with excellent marks and high clinical success rates
 - Was the most requested and fully booked student practitioner in my clinic level

-## Experience
+## <a name="Experience">Experience</a>

 #### Department of Economic Development, Jobs, Transport and Resources (2015 - 2016)

 *Departmental Liaison Officer - Small Business and Innovation*

-- I managed the relationship between the Minister's office and the Department; a high pressure role with tight timeframes, a need for effective communication skills, and a keen eye for detail.
+In this role I managed the relationship between the Minister's office and the Department in a high pressure role with tight timeframes, a need for effective communication skill and a keen eye for detail.
+This involved proactively dealing with a cross-section of stakeholders including the Minister, Chief of Staff and Department heads.

 #### Public Transport Victoria (2010 - 2015)

 *Various Roles*

-- From 2010 to 2015 I worked for Public Transport Victoria (formerly the Transport Ticketing Authority), in varied roles where I gained experience in project management, stakeholder relationship management, training and communication strategies.
+From 2010 to 2015 I worked for Public Transport Victoria (formerly the Transport Ticketing Authority), in varied roles where I gained experience in project management, stakeholder relationship management, training and communication strategies.

-## Contact
+## <a name="Contact">Contact</a>
-Please don't hesitate to contact me on [LinkedIn ](https://www.linkedin.com/in/danpelensky) at any time if you are looking for a passionate, smart Junior Developer who prides himself on using software craftsmanship best practices.
+Please don't hesitate to contact me on [LinkedIn ](https://www.linkedin.com/in/danpelensky) at any time if you are looking for a passionate, smart Junior Developer who prides themselves on using software craftsmanship best practices.